Skip to main content

 Christmas Lottery Prizes

-Law 16/2012, of December 27, which adopts various tax measures aimed at consolidating public finances and promoting economic activity, subjects to taxation, through a special tax, among others, prizes paid corresponding to lotteries and bets organized by the State Lottery and Betting Society (SELAE).
+Law 16/2012, of December 27, which adopts various tax measures aimed at consolidating public finances and promoting economic activity, subjects to taxation, through a special levy, among others, the prizes paid for lotteries and bets organized by the State Lottery and Betting Company (SELAE).

-The aforementioned rule establishes that the recipients of these prizes, whatever their nature, at the time of collection, will bear a withholding or payment on account that must be made by the agency paying the prize, that is, the SELAE.
+The aforementioned regulation establishes that the recipients of these prizes, whatever their nature, at the time of collection, will bear a withholding or payment on account that must be made by the prize-paying agency, that is, the SELAE.

 Independently, each winning lottery ticket - one tenth, fraction or coupon - shall be required.

-Prizes whose full amount is equal to or less than 40,000 euros will be exempt.
-Prizes whose full amount exceeds 40,000 euros will only be taxed on the part of the prize that exceeds said amount.
+Prizes with a total value of 40,000 euros or less will be exempt.
+Prizes whose total amount exceeds 40,000 euros will only be taxed on the part of the prize that exceeds this amount.

-The base of the withholding of the special tax will be formed by the amount of the prize that exceeds the exempt amount.
-The withholding or deposit percentage on account will be 20 percent.
+The basis for withholding the special tax will be the amount of the prize that exceeds the exempt amount.
+The retention or payment on account percentage will be 20 percent.

-The SELAE must proceed to identify the winners of the prizes subject to tax, that is, those that are greater than €40,000 per tenth, regardless of whether the prize has been obtained by one person or jointly by several people or entities.
+SELAE must proceed to identify the winners of the prizes subject to tax, that is, those that are greater than €40,000 per ticket, regardless of whether the prize was won by one person alone or jointly by several people or entities.

-In the case of shared prizes (group of friends or relatives, clubs, brotherhoods...), in which the prize is distributed among all the participants, the €40,000 that is exempt must be distributed among all the beneficiaries in proportion to their percentage of participation, and whoever proceeds to distribute the prize who appears as the sole beneficiary (or as collection manager) having stated so at the time of collecting the prize, must be in a position to prove to the Tax Administration that the prize has been been distributed to the holders of participations, therefore the identification of each winner as well as their percentage of participation is necessary.
+In the case of shared prizes (group of friends or relatives, clubs, brotherhoods, etc.), in which the prize is distributed among all participants, the €40,000 that are exempt must be distributed among all beneficiaries in proportion to their percentage of participation, and whoever distributes the prize and who appears as the sole beneficiary (or as the collection manager) for having stated so at the time of collection of the prize, must be able to prove to the Tax Administration that the prize has been distributed to the holders of shares, therefore it is necessary to identify each winner as well as their percentage of participation.

 Furthermore, non-resident taxpayers without a permanent establishment who have won a lottery prize and been subject to a withholding upon receipt of the prize, may request a tax refund which they may be entitled to in accordance with an international double taxation agreement.